clj-commons/aleph/README.md

 ### WebSockets

-On any HTTP request which has the proper `Upgrade` headers, you may call `(aleph.http/websocket-connection req)`, which returns a deferred which yields a **duplex stream**.
+On any HTTP request which has the proper `Upgrade` headers, you may call `(aleph.http/websocket-connection req)`, which returns a deferred which yields a **duplex stream**, which uses a single stream to represent bidirectional communication.
 Messages from the client can be received via `take!`, and sent to the client via `put!`.
 An echo WebSocket handler, then, would just consist of:

 ```clj
 (require '[manifold.stream :as s])